-It was a combination of realising how important the medieval Jewish community was, and how relatively little evidence is left of it today, that provided the genesis of the Charity.
+It was a combination of realising how significant the medieval Jewish community were, and how little memory and evidence is left of the community today, that provided the genesis of the Charity.

 The Charity was incorporated in August 2017, and Ian Rank-Broadley was commissioned to produce a maquette of Licoricia and her son Asser.

-We are immensely excited by the prospect of highlighting Licoricia as a gateway to her medieval community in her home city, and by so doing contributing to its beautification, self-understanding, and social understanding.
+We are immensely excited by the prospect of highlighting Licoricia as a gateway to her forgotten medieval community, and by so doing linking to Winchester’s royal past, as well as promoting diversity and understanding, inspiring women and young people, and enhancing its busy location.
 Many thanks must go to Hampshire County Council for their help in offering the site for the sculpture and assistance to the Trustees.

 Winchester’s Historic Jewish Community

 A fascinating book is Derek Keene’s Survey of Medieval Winchester (Clarendon Press, Oxford 1985), which shows a map of the medieval Jewry in Winchester:

 We are indebted to Suzanne Bartlet, author of the book, “Licoricia of Winchester” for the information set out below.